himaldahal/Weather-App/README.md

 ## Things To Be Changed
-This is a weather app made using HTML, Jquery, and Bootstrap.
+This is a weather app made using HTML, Jquery, and Bootstrap.You can Get A preview of the project at https://himalhack.github.io/Weather-App/

 Please Update The appId with your api token.You can get your api key from https://openweathermap.org/price in script.js File.
 ```markdown